MGriot/VisualAnalyzer/README.md

 ## Features

 *   **Project-Based Management:** Organize your work into projects, each with its own configuration, color references, and sample images.
+New projects can be scaffolded with a helper script, which now creates dedicated folders for drawings and object references.
 *   **Advanced Color Correction:** Automatically correct image colors using a color checker.
-The system detects the color checker using a YOLOv8 model with a fallback to an OpenCV-based method, calculates a color correction matrix, and applies it to the input image or video frames.
+The system detects the color checker, calculates a color correction matrix, and applies it to the input image or video frames.
 *   **Color Zone Analysis:** Identify and quantify areas in an image that match a specific HSV color range.
 The color range is automatically calculated from a set of user-provided sample images.
-*   **Image Alignment:**
+*   **Two-Step Image Alignment:**
-    *   **Perspective Correction:** Correct perspective distortion using ArUco markers.
+    *   **Geometrical Alignment:** Corrects perspective distortion using ArUco markers.
-    *   **Object Alignment:** Align objects with a technical drawing for precise analysis.
+    *   **Object Alignment:** Aligns the primary object in the image to a reference/template image using feature matching.
+*   **Background Removal:** Programmatically remove the background from an image by using a technical drawing as a mask.
+The masking can be configured to treat white pixels as background in addition to transparent pixels.
-*   **Symmetry Analysis:** Analyze the symmetry of an object in an image, including vertical and horizontal reflection, four-quadrant symmetry, rotational symmetry, translational symmetry, and glide-reflection symmetry.
+*   **Symmetry Analysis:** Analyze the symmetry of an object in an image, including vertical and horizontal reflection, four-quadrant symmetry, and more.
 *   **Flexible Input:** Analyze single images, video files, or live camera streams.
-*   **Interactive Sample Management:** A GUI is provided to interactively define how sample images are used for color range calculation (full image average or specific points).
+*   **Interactive Sample Management:** A GUI is provided to interactively define how sample images are used for color range calculation.
-*   **Comprehensive Reporting:** Generate detailed HTML and PDF reports summarizing the analysis results, including statistics, processed images, and visualizations of the color space.
+*   **Comprehensive Reporting:** Generate detailed PDF reports summarizing the analysis results, including statistics, processed images, and visualizations.
 *   **Debug Mode:** A debug mode is available for verbose console output and detailed debug reports with intermediate steps and data.

 ## Installation